Mammography & Breast Health

 What is a Mammogram?

-A mammogram is an X-ray image of your breast.
-It's used to find and diagnose breast disease.
-A mammogram may be done if you have breast problems such as a lump, pain, or nipple discharge, and it is also done as a screening test if you don’t have breast problems.
-It can check for breast cancers, noncancerous or benign tumors, and cysts before they can be felt.
+A mammogram takes X-ray images of your breast using low dose radiation.
+It is used to find and diagnose breast disease.
+A mammogram may be done if you have breast problems or as a screening test to look for early signs of breast cancer before they can be felt.

 What are the Different Types of Mammograms?